What Does an Orange County Estate Planning Lawyer Do?

 For only $100, we can create your power of attorney, advance healthcare directive, and HIPAA authorizations.
 By setting these documents up in advance, you will save many hours in court and potentially multiple hundreds or thousands of dollars in probate court fees.

 Since the revocable trust requires specific tailoring to your unique situation, our fees will vary depending on your needs, but payment plans are available to make the cost more manageable, if needed.
 No one should be denied the right to form an estate plan because it is prohibitively expensive.

 Call us today (949-973-6478) or use the contact form below for help with your estate plan.

 How Do I Hire an Orange County Estate Planning Lawyer?

 Getting help is easy.

-You can meet us in person so we can explain the process, and create a plan to meet the needs of you and your family.
-We also offer free consultations by phone or by Zoom if that is easier or safer for you.
+You can meet me in person or virtually so we can explain the process, and create a plan to meet the needs of you and your family.
+Just text me at 949-973-6478 to get started.